-We went with Goos ballenas which we found fitted our needs the best.
-The guide spoke a very decent English, was very professional, and the tours run all year.
-Goos ballenas was the only one of the operators that we spoke to whom offered the tour in boat.
-The others do the transportation over land.
-Apart from the fact that there was strong wind the day we went, I liked the fact of arriving to the colony of the sea lions by boat.
+We went with Goos ballenas which fitted our needs the best.
+The guide spoke a decent English, was professional, and the tours run all year.
+They were the only one of the operators that offered the tour in boat.
+The others did the transportation over land.
+Goos ballenas are located on the street 2da bajada al mar (the last street in town if you enter from Puerto Madryn) or you can contact them on www.goosballenas.com.ar.

 2) Trek to Punta Pirámides and spy on the sea lions